YCyoon1994/swpp202001/project/optList.md

 #### 7. Using `sp` register

-- You'll need to update AssemblyWriter to support this.
+- You'll need to update ~~AssemblyWriter~~AssemblyEmitter.cpp at the project skeleton to support this.

 ---